gianscarpe/blog/content/introduction.md

 **Event-cameras** (cameras based on **events**) could be the answer.
 In the following paragraphs, I try to convince the reader of the potentials of event-based vision applications.
 This article is structure as follows.
-Section [1](#orgeb24131) discusses event-cameras, their principle of operations, and thxeir motivation.
-Section [1](#org98fed27) reports some interesting solutions to the main challenges of event-based vision.
-Section [1](#org14dbf12) concludes with a summary and propose paths of research.
+We present [event-cameras](/introduction#event-cameras), their principle of operations, and their motivation.
+We [discuss](/introduction#discussion) some interesting solutions to the main challenges of event-based vision.
+Finally, we give our [conclusions](/introduction#conclusion) with a summary and propose paths of research.

 #### Event-cameras {#event-cameras}

-<a id="orgeb24131"></a>

 Traditional cameras collect light and, at fixed frame-rate, output a single frame.
 This approach suffers, however, of severe limitations.
 If part of the